 Researchers from the University of Taiwan are looking at “smart tooth” technology.
 This oral implant will be able to detect what you are eating and drinking, and also sense if you are smoking.
 It could be used to help quitters when it becomes available on the mass market.

 Similarly, Chrono Therapeutics are developing a wearable which delivers nicotine directly into the bloodstream.
 This helps to slowly wean smokers off nicotine by giving them doses at the points where their cravings are strongest.
 This is purported to be a more effective solution than nicotine patches, and can be removed once the addiction has been beaten.
-The device is currently in Phase 2 clinical trials and pending submission to the FDA.
+The device is currently in clinical trials.

 Cocaine and heroin addiction